 Hawks' Josh Magette: Recalled from G-League

-Magette was recalled from the G-League's Erie BayHawks, Michael Cunningham of The Atlanta Journal-Constitution reports.
+Magette was recalled from the G-League's Erie BayHawks on Saturday, Michael Cunningham of The Atlanta Journal-Constitution reports.

-Magette joined Erie for their playoff game Tuesday, so the fact that he's been recalled a day later doesn't come as much of a surprise.
-With Malcolm Delaney (ankle) and Dennis Schroder (ankle) both out, Magette could see some run.
-Over his past four appearances with the Hawks, he's averaged 3.3 points, 2.0 rebounds and 4.5 assists in 20.8 minutes.
+With the BayHawks being eliminated from the playoffs Friday night, Magette will presumably remain with Atlanta for their final two games of the regular season.
+Magette has seen solid run in the six NBA games he's appeared in since March 11, averaging 4.2 points, 4.7 assists and 1.8 rebounds in 20.7 minutes.

 More News